cannatoshi/simplex-smb-xftp-via-tor-on-rpi-hardened/README.md

 > - Guard node changes
 >
 > The [Tor Watchdog](#appendix-e-tor-watchdog) automatically handles recovery.
-> For persistent issues, see [Appendix F: Dual Tor Architecture](#appendix-f-dual-tor-architecture-critical-for-private-routing).
+> For persistent issues, verify your Dual Tor setup (Section 4) and see [Appendix F](#appendix-f-dual-tor-architecture-reference--troubleshooting) for troubleshooting.

 ---